ut0mt8/consul-host-cleaner/README.md

-Implement a small daemon to reap left and failed nodes on consul
+Implement a small daemon to reap left and failed nodes on consul ; also clean some scories from catalog.

 ```
 Usage of ./cleaner: